msjimc/circularMT/README.md

 # circularMT

 ### Command line version
 This application is designed as a desktop application, however, a command line console version is available [here](https://github.com/msjimc/circularMT/tree/ddfd7039e0ca9e12ff99396b319034f22ec7c4dd/circularMT-console).
-The command line version as the same basic operation as circularMT, but is less flexible as with all command line application user interaction is limited.
+The command line version creates the same type of images as ```circularMT```, but is less flexible.
+It is assumed ```circularMT-console``` will be used as part of a generic pipeline, while ```circularMT``` will be used to create images for papers or theses etc.

 ## Contents